Cinque Terre: Cinema

-In 2013 Cinque Terre was one of the shooting locations of the movie The Wolf of Wall Street by Martin Scorsese.
+In 2013, Cinque Terre was one of the shooting locations of the movie The Wolf of Wall Street by Martin Scorsese.

-The 2021 Disney/Pixar film Luca was set in the fictional town of Portorosso, on the Italian Riviera, placed west of Corniglia on a fictional map.
+The 2021 Disney/Pixar film Luca is set in the fictional town of Portorosso, on the Italian Riviera, placed west of Corniglia on a fictional map.
 Portorosso was inspired by and modeled after Cinque Terre.

 Videogames

-The 2016 videogame Hitman featured the fictional town of Sapienza, which was inspired by Vernazza and other towns on the Ligurian shoreline.
+The 2016 videogame Hitman features the fictional town of Sapienza, which was inspired by Vernazza and other towns on the Ligurian shoreline.

 Food and wine

 Given its location on the Mediterranean, seafood is plentiful in the local cuisine.
 Anchovies of Monterosso are a local speciality designated with a Protected Designation of Origin status from the European Union.
 The mountainsides of the Cinque Terre are heavily terraced and are used to cultivate grapes and olives.
 This area, and the region of Liguria, as a whole, is known for pesto, a sauce made from basil leaves, garlic, salt, olive oil, pine nuts, and pecorino cheese.
 Focaccia is a particularly common locally baked bread product.
 Farinata, a typical snack found in bakeries and pizzerias, is a savoury and crunchy pancake made from a base of chick pea flour.
 The town of Corniglia is particularly popular for a gelato made from local honey (miele di Corniglia).

 The grapes of the Cinque Terre are used to produce two locally made wines.
 The eponymous Cinque Terre and the Sciachetrà are both made using Bosco, Albarola, and Vermentino grapes.
 Both wines are produced by the Cooperative Agricoltura di Cinque Terre, located between Manarola and Volastra.
 Other DOC producers are Forlini-Capellini, Walter de Batté, Buranco, Arrigoni.

 In addition to wines, other popular local drinks include grappa, a brandy made with the pomace left from winemaking, and limoncino, a sweet, creamy liqueur made from lemons.
 It is served chilled after meals and often used in the preparation of desserts.